CreatorDev/Ci40_helloworld/README.md

 	* In this example the IP address is 10.40.5.25

-	* On the build machine use the linux tool scp to copy the Ci40-LED-flasher application to the Ci40 OpenWrt environment
+	* On the build machine use the linux tool scp to copy the Ci40_helloworld application to the Ci40 OpenWrt environment

 			$ cd bin/pistachio/packages/myfeed
-			$ scp Ci40-LED-flasher.ipk root@10.40.5.25:Ci40-LED-flasher.ipk
+			$ scp Ci40_helloworld_1.0.0-1_pistachio.ipk root@10.40.5.25:Ci40_helloworld_1.0.0-1_pistachio.ipk

 	If prompted to accept SSH keys to the Ci40 board answer "yes"

-12. Install the Ci40-LED-flasher application using opkg
+12. Install the Ci40_helloworld application using opkg

-		$ opkg install Ci40-LED-flasher.ipk
+		$ opkg install Ci40_helloworld_1.0.0-1_pistachio.ipk

-13. Run the application to view the LED flash on and off 10 times
+13. Run the application to view the helloworld messages

-		$ Ci40-LED-flasher
+		$ Ci40_helloworld